Brainstorming and expansion

 Go / no-go decision

 Use ChatGPT as a thinking partner, not a judge.
-Use PRISM when being wrong is expensive — you need a verdict with a methodology, cited sources, and a name behind it.
+Use Idea Validation when being wrong is expensive — you need a verdict with a methodology, cited sources, and a name behind it.